ARJUN-AIML/ARJUN-AIML/README.md

 **What that looks like in practice:**

 - 🧠 Designing inference pipelines optimized for CPU-bound, edge-constrained environments — not just GPU benchmarks
-- 🏗️ Structuring backend services (FastAPI, Node/Express, Flask) with clear domain boundaries, not monoliths
+- 🏗️ Structuring backend services (FastAPI, Node/Express, Flask, Spring Boot) with clear domain boundaries, not monoliths
 - 🔍 Building retrieval and search systems where correctness and latency are both first-class requirements
+- 🤖 Orchestrating multi-agent systems with defined root/sub-agent/tool boundaries, not prompt chains
 - 🌐 Shipping full-stack products end-to-end — frontend, backend, deployment, and documentation
 - 📊 Treating every project like a system with SLAs — even when the "client" is a hackathon judge or a recruiter
-- 🧮 Backing engineering claims with numbers — 165+ solved on LeetCode, real latency benchmarks, zero-defect code reviews

 I care about **engineering judgment** over trend-chasing: I'd rather ship one system with a real performance story (`270ms → 132ms`) than five demos with no benchmarks.